tamilcse/Fun-Times/Henrys grocery.md

 Create a fork and share with me.

-Henry’s Grocery, currently only stocks four items and has two promotions.
+Henry’s Grocery, currently only stocks four items and has two offers.
 These are as follows:

   - _Stock Items_